 |Forged Titanium 149||~344 g (14-15 % lighter)|

-One thing is clear: at least since Stage 11, Independent trucks have an excellent geometry that you can hardly complain about.
-Deep turns, quick response, stability and no hang-ups are core characteristics of the trucks.
-Problems like bushings that are squeezed out of their bushing seats of broken kingpins are no issue at all or merely a rarity.
+One thing is clear: since Stage 11, Independent trucks have had an excellent geometry that you can hardly complain about.
+Deep turns, quick response, stability, and no hang-ups are core characteristics of their trucks.
+Problems like broken kingpins or bushings that are squeezed out of their seats are no issue at all or merely a rarity.

 The Independent Stage 11 Standard Forged Titanium truck during the first sessions.

-Talking about bushings – I had the feeling that Independent did something with their stock bushings.
-While years ago, I had the tendency to directly exchange new Indy bushings, I now liked the performance of the included 90A Bushings.
-Of course, they took some time to break in but after a few sessions, I already got used to the little buddies.
-Nevertheless, after six months and some gaps, I got some fresh ones.
+Speaking of bushings – I had the feeling that Independent did something with their stock bushings.
+While years ago, I had the tendency to directly exchange new Indy bushings, I now liked how the 90A Bushings included performed.
+Of course, they took some time to break in but after a few sessions, I was used to the little guys.
+Nevertheless, after six months and some gaps, I swapped them out for some fresh ones.

-The Independent Stage 11 Standard Forged Titanium truck after nine months skateboarding.
+The Independent Stage 11 Standard Forged Titanium truck after nine months of skateboarding.

-Even my “Never Change a Winning Team”-sort of friends, who ride Standard Indys since forever, were pleasantly surprised by the Forged Titaniums and their weight.
-You can notice the weight reduction only by lifting the setup.
-If those trucks will help you doing your tricks higher or better is nothing that I want to discuss here.
-Anyway, I had the impression that even with tired legs I could skate powerful to some extent.
+Even my “Never Change a Winning Team”-sort of friends who have ridden Standard Indys for forever, were pleasantly surprised by the Forged Titaniums and their weight.
+You can feel the weight reduction just by picking up the setup.
+Whether these trucks will help you do your tricks higher or better, however, isn’t something I want to discuss here.
+In any case, I had the impression that even with tired legs I could skate powerfully to some extent.
 I guess, the titanium Indys might have something to do with that.

-By now, the Forged Titanium Indys are part of my setup for nine months and I wouldn’t want to part ways with them.
+By now, the Forged Titanium Indys have been part of my setup for nine months and I wouldn’t want to part ways with them.
 As you can see in the pictures, the trucks have lost quite a bit of material due to rough street curbs in that time.
 But it’s still a long way down to the axle.
-If you are primarily skating parks, you can probably skate these trucks forever.
-Accordingly, with the Forged Titanium models you’ll get incredibly light Independent trucks that are just as strong and durable as the famous standard variations.
+If you primarily skate parks, you can probably skate these trucks forever.
+Accordingly, with the Forged Titanium models, you’ll get incredibly light Independent trucks that are just as strong and durable as the famous standard variations.

-After nine months testing: the Forged Titanium Indys.
+After nine months of testing: the Forged Titanium Indys.

-If you still think that Independent trucks are too heavy for technical skateboarding like street or flatground, I would like to invite you to let the Stage 11 Forged Titanium trucks convince you of the opposite (alternatively get convinced by this Switch Frontside 540).
+If you still think that Independent trucks are too heavy for technical skateboarding like street or flatground, I would like to invite you to let the Stage 11 Forged Titanium trucks convince you of the opposite (alternatively, let this Switch Frontside 540 do the talking).
 Even though there are much lighter trucks on the market, the Forged Titanium Indys are some of the longest-lasting trucks in the game that will do your tired bones a favour.
 Clear recommendation!